dortania/GPU-Buyers-Guide/modern-gpus/nvidia-gpu.md

 ### **Kepler Series(GK106 Variants)**

 GPUs running the GK106 core have the unfortunate consequence of having a serious issue regarding VRAM leakage.
-This means that there's a high chance of distortion and overall instability when running these GPUs, which unfortunately has no real solution as even installing web drivers has no affect.
+This means that there's a high chance of distortion and overall instability when running these GPUs, which unfortunately has no real solution as even installing the Web Drivers has no effect.
 A list of GPUs with this core can be found [here](https://www.techpowerup.com/gpu-specs/nvidia-gk106.g186).

 Second generation Kepler: